It's the old Catch-22:

-You’ll likely know that there’s a website called fivesquids.co.uk (the US version is called fiverr.com).
-Here you can create a free listing of something you would do for a fiver (keep it clean people).
-For example you might create an gig stating: “I will write a 500 word blog post for your small business website.”
+You’ll likely know Fiverr, where you can create a gig offering your services.
+For example, you might create a gig stating: “I will write an engaging 500-word blog post for your small business website.”

 If you’re happy with my work please leave positive feedback for me on the site.
 If you’re happy for me to include my work within my portfolio please state when and where my work will be published.
 Please also let me know if I can help with any other work you may have coming up.

-You’re building a portfolio of work here so you can get clients in the future.
-What’s more, it’s satisfying to complete the work (you’re still writing after all) and you’re building not only a portfolio, but also potential contacts.
+You’re building a writing portfolio so you can get clients in the future.
+What’s more, it’s satisfying to complete the work (you’re still writing after all) and you’re building not only a writing portfolio, but testimonials and potential contacts.

 I go into a lot more detail than this in my free eBook on the subject.
 If you don't already have a copy, you can download it here: How to Build a Writing Portfolio From Scratch

 NB: Although this was a while ago before Fiverr grew to where it is today, this is still entirely possible.
 You can do the same thing on Upwork or anywhere else.
 Complete quality work for a low price, ask for feedback, rinse and repeat.
 Just don't forget to put your prices up as you build your writing portfolio.

 The future is bright